 This database contains the 2016-17 versions of syllabuses.
 Syllabuses from the 2015-16 session are available here.

 Note: Whilst every effort is made to keep the syllabus and assessment records correct, the precise details must be checked with the lecturer(s).

-- It is highly recommended that students take COMPGS06 Financial Institutions and Markets (or it's equivalent) in term 1.
-Successful completion of Introduction to Securities and Investment run by the Chartered Institute for Securities and Investment is also a suitable prerequisite.
-If unsure, see the module tutor for further guidance.|
+|Prerequisites||It is recommended that students take COMPGS06 Financial Institutions and Markets (or it's equivalent) in term one.
+Successful completion of Introduction to Securities and Investment administered by the Chartered Institute for Securities and Investment is also a suitable prerequisite.
+If unsure, contact module tutor for further guidance.|

 Foundations of the compliance environment

 Method of Instruction: